luismcontreras/clas-evolution/draft-contreras-coinrg-clas-evolution-00.md

 # Acknowledgments
 {:numbered="false"}

-This work has been partially funded by the European Union under Horizon Europe projects NEMO (NExt generation Meta Operating system) grant number
+This work has been partially funded by the European Union under the Horizon Europe projects NEMO (NExt generation Meta Operating system) grant number
 101070118, and CODECO (COgnitive, Decentralised Edge-Cloud Orchestration), grant number 101092696.